ackermannQ/vscode-botpress-bpdependencies/README.md

   - Generate a `hub.md` file based on your `package.json` information.
   - Use the AI to generate a concise and helpful `hub.md` that documents what this project is.

-- 📃 **Create key-bindings**
+- ⌨️ **Create key-bindings**

   - Create key-bindings to work even faster and more efficiently by assigning keyboard shortcuts to the commands.

+- ✅ **Integration Definition file check**

+  - Check if the `integration.definition.ts` file is correctly configured and if all required files are present.

+- 📄 **Embeded documentation preview**

+  - On some keywords, show a preview of the documentation and a link to the full online documentation.

+- ➕ **Quick add interface**

+  - Add an interface to the `integration.definition.ts` file and template the import and extend.

 ---